SzymonRojek/four-card-section/README.md

 - box-shadow;
 - styled links in the footer: added a nice color to mark these links and light gray underline, light background color for links and blue border color on hover.

+## Setup:
+Clone this repo to your desktop and run this project locally.

 The challenge comes from the website [Frontend Mentor](https://www.frontendmentor.io).